Am I too old to learn a language?

 - Intensive Italian courses.
 Taking an intensive Italian course means being committed to learning.
 It is more effective than other learning methods, but it takes more effort.
 You can choose an intensive online course or attend an Italian language school.

 Are you a beginner and don’t know where to start learning?
-Read more tips at this link.
+Read the article Italian for beginners.

 In conclusion, learning Italian when you are older is possible and brings several benefits – among them, better brain health, self-confidence, and the opportunity to live or travel abroad.